2001 Alabama Crimson Tide football team: LSU

-On Homecoming in Tuscaloosa, LSU dominated in gaining 611 yards of total offense (with a record 528 yards through the air) and defeated the Tide 35–21.
+On homecoming in Tuscaloosa, LSU dominated in gaining 611 yards of total offense (with a record 528 yards through the air) and defeated the Tide 35–21.
 LSU took a 14–0 lead in the first quarter on a 3-yard LaBrandon Toefield run and a 34-yard touchdown pass from Rohan Davey to Jerel Myers.
-Bama responded in the second with a 22-yard Neal Thomas field goal and 5-yard touchdown pass from Tyler Watts to Terry Jones, Jr. to make the score to 14–10 at the half.
+Bama responded in the second with a 22-yard Neal Thomas field goal and 5-yard touchdown pass from Tyler Watts to Terry Jones to make the score to 14–10 at the half.

 Early in the third, Toefield again scored on a two-yard run to give the Tigers a 21–10 lead.
 Bama tied the game at 21 after another Thomas field goal and 22-yard Watts touchdown run.
 LSU responded and scored on a 25-yard Josh Reed touchdown reception late in the third and on a 6-yard Toefield touchdown run in the fourth.
 Reed's 293 yards receiving set a SEC record for receiving yardage in a game.